SwapnanilAdhikary/SIH-Ideas-/README.md

                                  | |pakisthan|        |            what WMS services ?
                                  | |video of pakisthan|     what kind of weather are they talking about? what kind of images
                                  |____________________|     are generated from the satellite
+21 August 2024 , time to lock in again, gonna try to work on some webgis, with openlayers we should try to add features later on which can be beneficial for users